AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 * Do not remove this line (it will not be displayed) {:toc}

-> <p style="color:#DAA520;">This material is part of the May 2022 QA Preview snapshot and is not approved for external use.</p>
+> <p style="color:#ff0000;">This material is under active development and content may be added or updated on a regular basis.</p>

-## "Business" identifiers
+## Business identifiers

-["Business" identifiers](http://hl7.org/fhir/R4/resource.html#identifiers) are used extensively in ADHA Profiles to consistently identify real world entities across systems, contexts of use, and other formats (variously, HL7 v2 , CDA , XDS, and many more).
+["Business" identifiers](http://hl7.org/fhir/R4/resource.html#identifiers) are used extensively in ADHA profiles to consistently identify real world entities across systems, contexts of use, and other formats (variously, HL7 v2 , CDA , XDS, and many more).

 For ADHA profiles, the following identifier elements are populated with business identifiers:
    - `Device.identifier`